bahiirwa/latest-github-release/Readme.txt

 If you have any feedback, just write an issue.
 Or fork the code and submit a PR [on Github](https://github.com/bahiirwa/Latest-Github-Release).

 == Changelog ==

+** 2.1.0 **
+- Test for WP 6.0
+- Add HTML Wrap to facilitate an HTML Wrap code around the link.

 ** 2.0.0 **
 - Updates the plugin to use static functions and to have code that is re-usable by other plugins.